Salon Indien du Grand Café: Films

-Times per available video versions.
 The cinematograph was hand-cranked for the recording and the exhibition of the films.

-The Lumière's previously screened films at the Société d'encouragement pour l'industrie nationale on 22 March 1895 and at the Congrès de photographes in Lyon on 11 June 1895.
+The Lumières previously screened films at the Société d'encouragement pour l'industrie nationale on 22 March 1895, and at the Congrès de photographes in Lyon on 11 June 1895.

-Earlier commercial public screenings of films were held by Woodville Latham, his sons and Eugene Augustin Lauste with their Eidoloscope on 20 May 1895 and by Max Skladanowsky and his brother Emil with the Bioscop in Berlin from 1 to 31 November 1895 and in Hamburg from 21 December 1895.
-Also Émile Reynaud's presentations of his hand-painted bands of Pantomimes Lumineuses for his Théâtre Optique from 1892 to 1900 at the Musée Grévin in Paris can be regarded as earlier commercial public film screenings.
-Before that, Ottomar Anschütz already presented his chronophotographic recordings as moving pictures to thousands of paying costumers with his Electrotachyscope, on a small opal glass screen since 1887 and on a large screen from November 1894 to March 1895.
+Earlier commercial public screenings of films were held by Woodville Latham, his sons and Eugene Augustin Lauste with their Eidoloscope on 20 May 1895, and by Max Skladanowsky and his brother Emil with the Bioscop in Berlin from 1 to 31 November 1895, and in Hamburg from 21 December 1895. Émile Reynaud's presentations of his hand-painted bands of Pantomimes Lumineuses for his Théâtre Optique from 1892 to 1900 at the Musée Grévin in Paris can also be regarded as earlier commercial public film screenings.
+Before that, Ottomar Anschütz had already presented his chronophotographic recordings as moving pictures to thousands of paying customers with his Electrotachyscope, on a small opal glass screen since 1887, and on a large screen from November 1894 to March 1895.

-Currently, the building standing at No. 14 Boulevard des Capucines is the Hotel Scribe, which opened a restaurant called 'Café Lumière', in memory of its history.
+Currently, the building standing at No. 14 Boulevard des Capucines is the Hotel Scribe, which opened a restaurant called Café Lumière, in memory of its history.
 The Grand Cafe Capucines located at No. 4 is a successor to the original, further along the boulevard.